jyg/pdr/modules/basic/audio_clip/audio_clip/dnd/readme.md

-drag and drop exetension for pdr audio_clip module
+dnd_behaviour : drag and drop exetension for pdr audio_clip module

 A) Installation: